yihua1218/Gadget-OS/README.md

 ## Flash With OS

 Now that you have built an operating system, you can flash it to CHIP Pro.
+If you want this to work, you'll need to either quit the Chrome browser that has an active C.H.I.P.
+Flasher extension, or disable it from the Extensions control panel in Chrome (3-dot menu/More Tools/Extensions).

 #### Start UART terminal